Dutchskull/Aspire.PolyRepo/README.md

 - Configure repository URL, name, target path, default branch, and project path.
 - Easy integration with .NET Aspire App Host.

-## Roadmap

-This will be updated when more features are thought of.

-- Keep git branch updated on each startup.
-- Using [libgit2sharp](https://github.com/libgit2/libgit2sharp) for git management.
-- Target path global/relative.

 ## Installation

 To install the Aspire.PolyRepo package, use the .NET CLI.
 Run the following command in your terminal: